🌸 21st Century Counterculture

 Get auto-promoted

 Got a beefy Mac or GPU?
-The app notices.
-It gently nudges you: “Your hardware can power the Frontier Swarm (27B).
-Upgrade your contribution and earn 4× rewards.”
-One click.
+OpenHydra notices and nudges you: “Your hardware can power the Frontier Swarm (27B).”
+Bump up your contribution.
 The network just got smarter because you showed up.

 03

 Your laptop serves AI tokens in the background.
-You earn HYDRA credits for every request.
 The swarm handles routing, verification, and privacy.
-You just leave the app open.
-Nobody needed a data centre.
+You just leave it running.
+Nobody needed a data center.

 What you get